After a handful of demos, Mayhem released the now legendary Deathcrush

 come on their L.P.

-builds up, creating a sense of dread, before the riff changes.
-This mid-paced song is actually pretty catchy for brutal, maniacal
+slowly builds up, creating a sense of dread, before the riff changes.
+This mid-paced song is actually pretty catchy for brutal,

-Norwegian Black Metal.
+maniacal Norwegian black metal.
 Perhaps Venom's rock tendencies are shining through, here.
-Maniac's shrieks sound very desperate as
+Maniac's shrieks sound very desperate

-are more fitting for this song, but the fact that it is sped up so much kind of takes away from the feeling and it is over
+vocals are more fitting for this song, but the fact that it is sped up so much kind of takes away from the feeling and it

-rumbling bass.
-The opening riffs are similar in feel to the early moments of "Deathcrush" and "Chainsaw Gutsfuck", though
+Necrobutcher's rumbling bass.
+The opening riffs are similar in feel to the early moments of "Deathcrush" and "Chainsaw Gutsfuck",

 in the fresh spray of blood.
 Maniac's anguished wailing is like a precursor to what Varg Vikernes would do on the Burzum albums.

-atmosphere.
+obscure atmosphere.
 It is all too brief, however, and is overpowered by the thrashing Hell that is "Pure Fucking Armageddon".
-This

-song features Messiah on vocals, once more, and it is a raging and relentless display of high-speed mass destruction via insanely
+This song features Messiah on vocals, once more, and it is a raging and relentless display of high-speed mass destruction

 Norwegian scene.
 Many may only pick this up just to have it in their collection because of its historical significance, but